Design and Performance Simulation of the Electromagnetic Calorimeter at EicC: Electromagnetic Calorimeter Design

 While simulation results indicate that increasing scintillator thickness and additional layers improve energy resolution through more complete energy deposit collection, these advantages are offset by longer module dimension and heightened light attenuation.
 The chosen configuration balances these opposing considerations to optimize detector performance and practical implementation.

 The Shashlik module features a lateral size of 4~$\times$~4~cm$^2$.
 Each module is equipped with 16 double-cladding WLS fibers, with a diameter of 1.2~mm, which penetrate longitudinally through the holes in each layer to collect both scintillation and Cherenkov photons.
-The collected light from the WLS fibers is read out by a 6~$\times$~6~mm$^2$ SiPM mounted at one end of the module.
+The light collected by the WLS fibers is read out by a 6~$\times$~6~mm$^2$ SiPM mounted at one end of the module.
 To keep all layers firmly compressed together, four stainless-steel rods are used to apply adequate mechanical pressure.

 To enhance the light yield, a 65~$\upmu$m thick 3M\texttrademark\ ESR mirror film, with a typical reflectivity greater than 98\% for visible light, is inserted between the scintillator and lead plates as a reflective layer.
 The ESR film is also attached to the distal end of each WLS fiber, serving as a mirror reflector.
-Additionally, the outer surface of the module is coated with TiO$_2$ paint to improve light collection further and keep module light-tight.
+Additionally, the outer surface of the module is coated with TiO$_2$ paint, which enhances light collection and ensures optical isolation of the module.

+Simulation results indicate that a 1~GeV electron yields approximately 8000 photoelectrons at the SiPM readout.
+However, the actual light yield strongly depends on the light yield of the scintillator, the specific SiPM model employed, and the photon detection efficiency (PDE) at the chosen operating overvoltage.
+In practice, the overvoltage is often limited by the dynamic range of the readout electronics, which can lead to a reduced effective PDE.

 The design of the Shashlik calorimeter in the barrel region faces a significant challenge: the rear end of each module is substantially larger than the front end due to the relatively long module length compared with the small barrel radius.
 The front face of each barrel module is positioned at a radius of 90~cm and has a lateral dimension of 4~$\times$~4~cm$^2$.
 Given a module length of 50~cm, the rear face expands to approximately 6.2~cm in width.
 This pronounced difference between the front and rear dimensions results in a non-uniform light collection efficiency along the module, which in turn can degrade the overall energy resolution.
 To mitigate this effect, additional WLS fibers are inserted at the rear end of each barrel module to enhance light collection uniformity.
 The resulting frustum-shaped design of the barrel Shashlik modules will be further studied and optimized in future work.